💵 Crypto Tax Reporting Guide 2025: How the IRS Treats Buying, Holding, and Selling Digital Assets

 1️⃣ How the IRS Classifies Crypto

-- Buying and holding crypto alone is not a taxable event.
+- Buying crypto with U.S. dollars is not a taxable event.

-- All values must be reported in U.S. dollars at the time of each transaction.
+- All values must be measured in U.S. dollars at the time of the transaction.

 2️⃣ If You Only Buy and Hold

-Unrealized gains are not taxable under U.S. law.
+Unrealized gains are not taxed under current U.S. federal law.

 3️⃣ Selling or Swapping: How Gains Are Taxed

-Gain (or Loss) = FMV at Sale – Cost Basis
+Capital Gain (or Loss) = Fair Market Value − Cost Basis

 4️⃣ Mining, Staking, and Earning Crypto

-Earning digital assets — whether through mining, staking, or receiving crypto as payment — is treated as ordinary income based on the asset’s fair market value at the time received.
+Cryptocurrency received through mining, staking, or as compensation is treated as ordinary income based on its fair market value when received.

-- Freelancers or contractors: Payments are reported on Form 1099-NEC and subject to self-employment tax (15.3%).
+- Independent contractors: Reported on Form 1099-NEC and subject to self-employment tax.

-- Miners: The value of mined coins at the time of receipt is included in gross income and becomes your cost basis.
+- Miners: FMV at receipt is taxable income and becomes the cost basis.

 5️⃣ Gifts, Inheritance, and Donations

-- Inheritance: Heirs receive a “step-up” in basis to the coin’s value on the date of death.
+- Inheritance: Receives a step-up in basis to FMV at date of death.

 6️⃣ How to Report Crypto on Your Tax Return

-- Schedule D: Combine short-term and long-term gains to calculate total capital gains tax.
+- Schedule D: Summarize total capital gains and losses.

 7️⃣ Real-World Scenarios